gusibi/meta-tag-fetcher/STORE_SUBMISSION.md

 A powerful meta tag management tool for developers, SEO specialists, and content managers.

 Full Description:
-Meta Tag Fetcher Pro is a comprehensive tool for extracting, managing, and customizing meta tags from web pages.
+Meta Tag Fetcher is a comprehensive tool for extracting, managing, and customizing meta tags from web pages.
 Perfect for developers, SEO specialists, and content managers who need quick access to page metadata.

 Key Features:
 ✨ Real-time Meta Tag Extraction